Cheshire: A Lightweight, Linux-Capable RISC-V Host Platform for Domain-Specific Accelerator Plug-In: Acknowledgments

 \section{Acknowledgments}

-We thank Chen Jinfan, Vaibhav Krishna, Rui Zhou, Nicole Narr, Christopher Reinwardt, Suyang Song, Bowen Wang, Chen Wang, and Jiawei Zhang for their valuable contributions to this research.
-We also thank {Etron Technology Inc.}, in particular Richard Crisp, for their support.
+We thank the reviewers for their feedback.
+We thank C. Jinfan, V. Krishna, R. Zhou, N. Narr, C. Reinwardt, S. Song, B. Wang, C. Wang, J. Zhang, N. Wistoff, and L. Colagrande for their contributions to this research.
+We also thank {Etron Technology Inc.}, in particular R. Crisp, for their support.
 This work is supported in part through the FRACTAL (877056) project, which received funding from the ECSEL Joint Undertaking (JU) and TRISTAN (101095947) project, which received funding from the HORIZON KDT-JU programme.